 John was an active member of society.
 He took a great interest in Governor Winthrop’s campaign for governorship, enough that he was one of ten men to walk forty miles to Cambridge to take the freeman’s oath to participate in the election.
 He was also a member of the grand jury and was elected to the board of selectmen more than once.
 He once missed a annual meeting because he was mainly focused on his own affairs and was fined two shillings and sixpence.
 Later records show that his fine was “remitted on account of his having a sufficient excuse.”
 John died in

-1666, probably a wealthy man based on the items in his will that he left to his family, including a house, land, cattle, horses, and pigs.
+1666, probably a wealthy man based on the items in his will that he left to his family,

 We do not celebrate any traditions from John Cheney’s family.
 However, my dad is English so we have taken on many English customs like having a Sunday roast, pulling Christmas crackers at Christmas, and celebrating Guy Fawkes Night.